xlink-network/xlink-docs/proposal/getting-started/using-the-brige.md

 ### Step 1: Open the Wallet Manager

-First, navigate to the **Wallet Manager** located in the top right corner of the XLink interface.
+First, navigate to the **Wallet Manager** located in the top right corner of the XLink app.
 This is where you’ll manage all your wallet connections.

 ![Select Wallet Manager](../.gitbook/assets/0-select-wallet-manager.png)